redhat-developer/gitops-repo-example/README.md

-# Mock GitOps Repo
+# Sample GitOps Repo

 ## Introduction

-The given mock repo is an indication of the capability of the GitOps tool, the given repo structure constituting the entire GitOps configuration can be created by running a couple of day-1 and day-2 commands.
+The given sample GitOps repo is an indication of the capability of the GitOps tool, the given repo structure constituting the entire GitOps configuration can be created by running a couple of day-1 and day-2 commands.
 A high level structure of the GitOps repo constitutes the config, environments folder and the pipelines.yaml file.

 ### Pipelines.yaml